danielywen/Video-SRGAN/README.md

 If you want to follow our example, we use this dataset: https://github.com/IanYeung/RealVSR?tab=readme-ov-file

-We train on videos.zip and test on LQ_test.zip and GQ_test.zip
+We train on videos.zip and test on LQ_test.zip and GQ_test.zip.
+If needed, there are utility scripts in utils/ provided that may help in managing these videos.
 # Training

 `python train.py`